Search⌘ K

 High-level design of the payment system

-1. When a customer pushes the payment button on the merchant’s online store, an event is generated, which triggers the payment service.
+1. A customer clicks the pay button on a merchant’s website, which triggers the payment service.

-2. The payment service processes the customer’s necessary information and sends the transaction details to the risk check system for fraud detection and risk assessment.
+2. The payment service processes the customer’s information and sends the transaction details to the risk check system for fraud detection.

-3. If the transaction passes the risk checks, the payment service forwards the request to the payment gateway.
+3. If the transaction passes the risk check, the payment service forwards the request to the payment gateway.

-4. The payment gateway verifies the payment details and checks for correctness.
-Once validated, the request is forwarded to the issuer’s bank.
+4. The payment gateway validates the payment details and forwards the request to the card issuer’s bank.

-5. The issuer bank processes the request and sends the required payment to the payment service, which deposits it into the merchant’s account.
+5. The issuer’s bank processes the request and sends the payment to the merchant’s account via the payment service.

-6. The merchant’s account is updated to reflect the credited amount on successful transactions.
+6. The merchant’s account balance is updated to reflect the successful transaction.

 How does decoupling fraud checks from the payment gateway improve scalability and security?